If you're passionate about our environment and the role humans play within it - you'll have a place in this online bachelors degree program.

 - Develop two breadths (similar to a minor)

-- Breadth 2 is the Liberal Arts
+- Breadth 2 is the Liberal Arts, with a minimum of 30 semester credits

 |SES47300UD||Awakening Citizens to Community Engagement for Beneficial Change||4|